serhmarch/ModbusTools/doc/pages/page01_client.md

 ### Log

-* `LogFlags` - show log message categories that was displayed in LogView;
+* `LogFlags` - show log message categories that will be displayed in LogView;
 * `Use timestamp` - display timestamp for log message in LogView;
 * `Format` - set format for timestamp to be displayed in LogView.